ammarkandel/To-Do-List/README.md

 # To-Do-List

-## Todo list for users to add their organize their todos
+## Todo list for users to add and organize their todos

 ## Users can add projects and its todos